ENGAGEMENT APPS

-The Engagement Applications form the digital layer of the Open Space Museum, connecting physical installations with interactive online experiences.
+The Engagement Applications form the digital layer of the Open Space Museum (OSM), connecting physical Case Study Elements with interactive browser-based experiences.

-Each app follows the same three-part structure: Home (introduction), Info (background), and App (the interactive experience).
-They run directly in the browser on mobile or desktop devices and can also be used outside the OSM, making the on-site experience accessible anytime and anywhere.
+Each app follows a common three-part structure: Home (introduction), Info (background and interpretation), and App (the interactive experience).
+The applications run directly in a web browser on mobile or desktop devices and require no installation.

 Sculptures